tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 - Coding convenience, terseness, and clarity.
 - Performance.
-- Compatability with other APIs.
+- Compatibility with other APIs.

 Some times the contexts are in alignment, and sometimes they are in conflict.
 We need multiple ways to do transcoding to cover all of those contexts.
 Let's